-The Group's buildings located in the PRC and Singapore and land and buildings located in Hong Kong were revalued at 31st December 2016 and 2015.
+The Group's buildings located in the PRC and land and buildings located in Hong Kong were revalued at 31st December 2017 and 2016.
+The Group's building located in Singapore were revaluated at 31st December 2016.
 Valuations of buildings located in the PRC and land and buildings located in Hong Kong were carried out on the basis of open market value by Jones Lang LaSalle Limited, a member of the Hong Kong Institute of Surveyors.
 The buildings of the Group located in Singapore were revalued on the basis of their open market value by Dickson Property Consultants Pte Ltd., an independent firm of professional valuers.